RainerJakobSchoeneberger/sagdevops-templates/templates/sag-exx-broker/README.md

 The current template provisions an EntireX Broker.

 This template demonstrates in detail how to install the EntireX Broker component, creates and configures an EntireX Broker.
-Use this template as a reference when provisioning an EntireX Broker instances.
+Use this template as a reference when provisioning an EntireX Broker instance.

 ## Requirements